 This feature is non-standard and is not on a standards track.
 Do not use it on production sites facing the Web: it will not work for every user.
 There may also be large incompatibilities between implementations and the behavior may change in the future.

-Fired asynchronously when a mouse wheel or similar device is operated.
+Element to provide updates while a mouse wheel or similar device is operated.
+The

 |Event handler property||

 detail property is always zero, except in Opera, which uses

 detail value, which indicates the scroll distance in terms of lines, with negative values indicating the scrolling movement is either toward the bottom or toward the right, and positive values indicating scrolling to the top or left.

 Note: On macOS, the scroll distance (and therefore the value of